ryvoxr/notebook/school/college/virginia-tech.md

 order to ensure I had enough time to brainstorm, write, and review my essays, I set a goal to complete all the rough drafts by the first of October, a month before my first deadline.

+After writing out timeline of self-imposed deadlines, I got to work on my essays.
+Almost immediately I fell behind, missing two essays on the first check-in.
+Looking for motivation through a shared goal and situation, I reached out to friends and we scheduled time throughout each week we would dedicate to working on our essays together.

 Goal -> Complete rough draft of all college essays by Oct 1 Timeline -> Oct 1